Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

-Exceptional times for the DyDW were first studied by Fontes, Newman, Ravishankar and Schertzer in \cite{OP}.
-There they show that there exist exceptional times for the DyDW at which $S_0^{\tau}$ is subdiffusive in one direction, growing slower than allowed by the classical law of the iterated logarithm.
-To be specific, they show that for sufficiently large $K,j$: Their work was motivated by the study of exceptional times for dynamical percolation, see \cite{OP2}, \cite{OP3}.
+An ``exceptional time'' refers to a random dynamical time at which the DyDW behaves in a way that would have probability zero for the DW.
+The study of exceptional times for the DyDW has been motivated by earlier work on dynamical percolation, see \cite{OP2}, \cite{OP3}.
 Similarly to the DyDW, dynamical percolation consists of a lattice of Bernoulli random variables which reset according to independent Poisson processes.
 For static (non-dynamical) percolation with critical edge probabilities it is believed that no infinite cluster should exist.
 This is proven for dimension two and large dimensions (see \cite{OP11}, for example).
 In \cite{OP3} it was shown that critical two-dimensional dynamical percolation has exceptional times where this fails, i.e. where an infinite cluster exists.
 However, no such exceptional times exist for large dimensions, see \cite{OP2}.

-In \cite{OP} they use techniques similar to those used for dynamical percolation to prove \eqref{sub+} and examine the dimensions of the corresponding sets of exceptional $\tau$.
-We extend their arguments to show the existence of exceptional times for the dynamical discrete web at which $S_0^{\tau}$ is subdiffusive in both directions.
-To be specific, we prove: \begin{thm} For $K,j$ sufficiently large: